cript0nauta/pynixify/README.md

   that will work fine.
 Otherwise, it is recommended to manually change the library's version in the Nixpkgs repository.
-* Your requirements file shouldn't be the output of `pip freeze` because it has `==` in all requirements, therefore it makes reusing Nixpkgs packages harder.
+* Your requirements file shouldn't be the output of `pip freeze` because it has `==` in all requirements.
+Therefore, it makes reusing Nixpkgs packages harder.
 You shouldn't treat your requirements file as a lockfile, but as an abstract definition indicating the minimum and maximum versions of each library.
 Keep in mind that **you don't need a lockfile**: you can just [pin Nixpkgs](#pinning-nixpkgs) to have something with the reproducibility of lockfiles.
-Or even better, since Nix also tracks the system dependencies of each library!
+Or even better than it, since Nix also tracks the system dependencies of each library!

 ```
 # A bad requirements.txt file